CentralLaserFacility/epac-flatbuffer-formats/README.md

 also encoded in the byte string which is used during the deserialisation.

 ### ADAr
-This is intended for image data from channel access with limited metadata.
+This is intended for image data from AreaDetector via ADPluginKafka with limited metadata.

 #### Implementation Details
 ADAr is defined in the schema as a structure with the following fields: